 If you don’t know what Buckout Road is, it’s a road that joins White Plains and West Harrison which has several scary legends attached to it.

 Yup, flesh-eaters, witches, and the vindictive murder of a lover.
-Crazy stuff!
+It's some pretty spooky stuff.

 You can check out bedofnailz.com the complete website on Buckout Road which also came out with a book on the street's haunted history.

 Many generations of Westchester kids have gone done Buckout Road for a good scare.
 Some of the braver (or crazier) individuals have even spent the night in the wooded area of the neighborhood waiting to see if they can see ghosts or anything murderous.

 It's been touted as "The most haunted road in America."